 A decade ago, many people saw marijuana legalization as a fringe issue, not a serious policy question.
 This year, voters in four states passed...

 Professor Kreit is actively involved in the community.
-He is a member of the City of San Diego’s Ethics Commission, which is responsible for monitoring, administering, and enforcing the City’s governmental ethics laws.
-He also serves as President of the San Diego Lawyer Chapter of the American Constitution Society and on the Boards of the East Village Association and Americans for Safe Access.
-From 2009 to 2010 he served as Chair of the City of San Diego’s Medical Marijuana Task Force.
+Since 2013, he has served as a member of the City of San Diego’s Ethics Commission, which is responsible for administering and enforcing the City’s governmental ethics laws.
+From 2009 to 2010, he served as Chair of the City of San Diego’s Medical Marijuana Task Force.

 For the Fall 2019 semester, Professor Kreit is at the Ohio State University Moritz College of Law, as a Visiting Professor in affiliation with Moritz’s Drug Enforcement and Policy Center.

 Criminal Law, Criminal Procedure, Evidence, Controlled Substances, International and Comparative Drug Control, and Marijuana Law and Policy.